Here are five ways I think book editors can assume an active role in the Black Lives Matter movement.

 To learn more about diversity and how it intersects with editing, Google “book editors and diversity.”
 You’ll find hundreds of articles about the whiteness of the publishing industry, where to find BIPOC editors, and fiascos like the publication of American Dirt.
 Or start here: We Need Diverse Books, the Twitter feed for Editors of Color, and People of Color in Publishing.

 4. Talk About Money

 Nancy and I believe that talking about money is crucial.
 It can be daunting to engage in these discussions; we’ve learned that “polite” people aren’t supposed to talk about how much they make.
 But if we want to fight against inequality in our profession – in this case, what a BIPOC editor is paid versus a white editor – we need to start with transparency.

 In the publishing world, this conversation is happening around the advances given to writers of color.
 Google #publishingpaidme to find out more.

 5. Volunteer for BIPOC-run Organizations

 You can find plenty of lists of companies and nonprofits helmed by people of color from an Internet search.
-(You could begin with Support Black Owned.)
+(You could begin with Support Black Owned and this list of 181 Places to Start Online.)
 Protest with them.
 Donate to them.
 Sign their petitions.
 Raise awareness about them.
 As an editor, you can also offer your services to them free of charge – perhaps offering to edit their newsletters, websites, or emails.
 If you’re a white editor and you do decide to volunteer your editing, though, be cautious about taking away a paying job from a person of color.